Child Sexual Abuse: Duty to Report

 - Is without adequate care, supervision or control

-- Is in the care, custody, control or charge of a person who is unable or unwilling to provide adequate care, who’s conduct may endanger the child, or who neglects/refuses to provide adequate care or treatment
+- Is in the care, custody, control or charge of a person who is unable or unwilling to provide adequate care, whose conduct may endanger the child, or who neglects/refuses to provide adequate care or treatment

 - Is abused2 or is in danger of being abused (including where the child is likely to suffer harm or injury due to child pornography)